andrew-js-wright/andrew-js-wright.github.io/_posts/2014-05-03-play-intro.markdown

 things that I appreciated about Play:

 ###Hot deployment
-Ok, so not a feature unique to play but super handy.
-Basically you can tinker with any part of the app, write another route for example, while the app is running and when you reload the webpage - there it is.
+OK, so not a feature unique to play but super handy.
+Basically you can tinker with any part of the app, write another route for example, while the app is running and when you reload the web page - there it is.
 It's so intuitive, make a change, and see the change.
 What's not to love?

 ###Templating type safety